 Things to Avoid

 - Vague expectations and scope creep: Be as detailed as possible about goals, expectations and deliverables.
-Not only is this a universal best practice but is invaluable for disabled people who may require careful time planning or need to request and schedule supports like (ASL, or assistants).
+Not only is this a universal best practice but is invaluable for disabled people who may require careful time planning or need to request and schedule supports (like ASL or personal care assistants).
 Advisors should not be expected to advise on everything related to accessibility or disability.
 For example, if they are part of a content advisory council, we shouldn’t ask for advice on technical elements.

 - Tokenistic consultation: Are you ready to hear feedback that shifts the direction of your work?
 Are you clear on what role such a group will have?
 Oftentimes you may be too far along and inviting review will only provide feedback you cannot or do not want to implement.
 While that still might be useful, it can be frustrating for all parties.
 When building inclusive panels, or events, reach out to community members.
 If representation is not possible, ensuring that the event itself is accessible and the disabled people are invited and encouraged to attend remains valuable.